 Among the files listed in the structure, there are several files named activate that serve this purpose.
 The suffix of each file indicates the related shell.

-Activation separates this instance of python from the system instance and allows us to perform documentation development without interference.
+Activation separates this python instance from the system python instance and allows us to perform documentation development without interference.
 To activate it, go to the env folder and run the command:

 [rocky_user@rl9 rockydocs]$ cd ~/lab/rockydocs/env/ [rocky_user@rl9 env]$ source ./bin/activate